ply2022/DepthCount/README.md

 - Sorted BED file from step 4 (sorted.bed).
 - BAM file generated from mapping filtered reads to genome.

+### Execute the scripts
+Scripts can be executed indivisually, or execute `pipeline_for_enrichment.py` to complete all five steps.

 ### Citation
 A research paper is under peer review.
 Please cite the zenodo record:
 >